 How the COVAX Facility works for global access to Covid vaccines

-The COVAX Facility is operated by the World Health Organization (WHO) together with the private-public vaccine alliances Gavi (Global Alliance for Vaccines and Immunizations, lead) and CEPI (Coalition for Epidemic Preparedness Innovations) and also in partnership with UNICEF, the United Nations Children's Fund.
+Operated by WHO together with the private-public vaccine alliances Gavi (Global Alliance for Vaccines and Immunizations, lead) and CEPI (Coalition for Epidemic Preparedness Innovations) and also in partnership with UNICEF, the United Nations Children's Fund.
 As a "vaccine pillar," COVAX and COVAX Facility are part of the umbrella organization Access to COVID-19 tools (ACT).
 ACT is also responsible for diagnostics, medicines, and health systems strengthening.
 In their report "ACT now, ACT together" released April 23, ACT initiators take stock of the situation.

 While China has been a member of the COVAX Facility since October 2020, the USA did not join until after President Joe Biden took office in January 2021.
 The USA will support COVAX, as Biden announced at the virtual G7 summit, with an expected total of $4 billion in 2021 and 2022.